You play Fighting Games... right?

 where the rise of the fighting genre began in arcades

-around the world, are the original generation of fighting game players.
+around the world, are the Original Generation of fighting game players.
+The OGs.
 Those of us in

-the days when kids and adults filled the arcades, the better of
+the days when kids and adults filled the arcades to maximum capacity, the better of

-made that kind of impact back then.
-It was a phenomenon, worldwide.
+made that kind of impact.
+It was a phenomenon than began, worldwide.
 Fighting

-games were also responsible for breathing new life into the struggling arcades
+games were responsible for breathing new life into the struggling arcades

 of the early-mid

-90's, and certainly helped in keeping the arcade scene alive for many
+90's, and kept the arcade scene alive for many

 years to come.
-Even though arcades have sadly diminished over the years (especially
+Even though arcades have diminished over the years (especially

 here in the USA), the fighting genre is still